MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 The [`DumpMachine`](xref:microsoft.quantum.diagnostics.dumpmachine) function is a useful tool for debugging complex quantum programs, as it prints the simulated full wavefunction of the quantum system whenever called.
 Of course, within smaller programs we can also use it to simply observe how quantum states evolve across an operation---precisely what we will do with the quantum Fourier transform.

-In your development environment, create a Q# file: `Operations.qs`.
+To create a your Q# project, follow these [instructions](xref:microsoft.quantum.howto.createproject), and create a Q# file entitled `Operations.qs`.
 We will walk you through the components of the file step-by-step, and you can also find the code as a full block below.

 ### Namespaces to access other Q# operations